All in CNC Programming

 • Caliper – A measuring tool that is used to measure internal and/ or external dimensions on machined parts.

-When you ask what machining means to me, I could go on for hours with stories about how I made complex parts on machines that are even more complicated than the parts themselves.
 Machining is by far more interesting than what most people know.
 From the challenges of implementing new complex equipment in the shop, to CNC programming, or even making complex parts in one setup.
-It is a career choice that most do not know how advanced it can be, especially the machining of today.
-Now, we can make parts in one setup that were once made in many setups on multiple pieces of equipment over a long-time frame.
-My career is a success story in manufacturing technology as I have embraced the technology of today and here is how I made it happen with six simple steps in career success.
+It is definitely a career choice that most don’t know how advanced it can be, especially the machining of today.
+Now, we can make parts in one setup that were once made in many setups on multiple pieces of equipment over a long time frame.
+My career is a success story in manufacturing technology as I have embraced the technology of today.